About the Society

 Since 1996, the Society has helped run the Distinguished Alumni Awards, which pays tribute to six outstanding alumni each year.

-See the events calendar for the year and catch up on the President’s latest report.
+See the events calendar for the year.

 Browse through our collection of images from previously held Society events.

 Through the Alumni Scholarship Fund, students facing financial hardship can realise their academic dreams.

 Every year, postgraduate students from around the Asia Pacific region pitch their thesis in under three minutes using a single presentation slide.
 Best three minute thesis wins.